The Length of the Course

 - Most language courses last four years and many science and engineering courses lead to a Master's degree (such as MChem or MEng) after four years.

-- Sandwich courses are usually expressed as 4yr SW on UCAS directories and prospectuses.
+- Sandwich courses with placement years are usually expressed as 4yr SW on UCAS course searches and prospectuses.

 It is sometimes possible to add a foundation year to the beginning of a course, making it a further year in length.